-(Gen 9:1–6) And God blessed Noah and his sons, and said to them, Be fruitful, and multiply, and replenish the earth.
+Gen 9:1–6 And God blessed Noah and his sons, and said to them, Be fruitful, and multiply, and replenish the earth.
 And the fear of you and the dread of you shall be on every beast of the earth, and on every fowl of the air, on all that moves on the earth, and on all the fishes of the sea; into your hand are they delivered.
 Every moving thing that lives shall be meat for you; even as the green herb have I given you all things.
 But flesh with the life thereof, which is the blood thereof, shall you not eat.
 And surely your blood of your lives will I require; at the hand of every beast will I require it, and at the hand of man; at the hand of every man’s brother will I require the life of man.
-Whoever sheds man’s blood, by man shall his blood be shed: for in the image of God made he man.
+Whoever sheds man’s blood, by man shall his blood be shed: for in the image of God made He man.

-After Noah accepted God’s instructions and built the ark and lived through the days God used a flood to destroy the world, his whole family of eight survived.
+After Noah accepted God’s instructions and built the ark and lived through the days in which God used a flood to destroy the world, his whole family of eight survived.
 Apart from Noah’s family of eight, all of mankind was destroyed, and all living things on earth were destroyed.
-To Noah, God gave him blessings, and said some things to him and his sons.
-These things were what God was bestowing upon him and also God’s blessing to him.
-This is the blessing and promise God gives to someone who can listen to Him and accept His instructions, and also the way God rewards people.
-That is to say, regardless of whether Noah was a perfect man or a just man in God’s eyes, and regardless of how much he knew about God, in short, Noah and his three sons all listened to God’s words, coordinated with God’s work, and did what they were supposed to do in accordance with God’s instructions.
-As a result, they helped God retain humans and various kinds of living things after the destruction of the world by flood, making a great contribution to the next step of God’s management plan.
+To Noah, God gave blessings, and said some things to him and his sons.
+These things were what God was bestowing upon him and also God’s blessing upon him.
+This is the blessing and promise God gives to someone who can listen to Him and accept His instructions, and is also the way God rewards people.
+That is to say, regardless of whether Noah was a perfect man or a righteous man in God’s eyes, and regardless of how much he knew about God, in short, Noah and his three sons all listened to God’s words, cooperated with God’s work, and did what they were supposed to do in accordance with God’s instructions.
+As a result, they preserved humans and various kinds of living things for God in the wake of the destruction of the world by flood, making a great contribution to the next step of God’s management plan.
 Because of everything he had done, God blessed him.
-Maybe for the people of today, what Noah did wasn’t even worth mentioning.
-Some might even think: Noah didn’t do anything; God had made up His mind to keep him, so he was definitely going to be kept.
-His survival is not to his credit.
+Maybe for the people of today, what Noah did was not even worth mentioning.
+Some might even think: Noah did not do anything; God had made up His mind to spare him, so he was definitely going to be spared.
+His survival was not due to his own accomplishments.
 This is what God wanted to make happen, because man is passive.
-But that’s not what God was thinking.
-To God, no matter whether a person is great or insignificant, as long as they can listen to Him, obey His instructions and what He entrusts, and can cooperate with His work, His will, and His plan, so that His will and His plan can be accomplished smoothly, then that conduct is worthy of His commemoration and worthy of receiving His blessing.
+But that is not what God was thinking.
+To God, no matter whether a person is great or insignificant, as long as they can listen to Him, obey His instructions and what He entrusts, and can cooperate with His work, His will, and His plan, so that His will and His plan can be accomplished smoothly, then that conduct is worthy of His remembrance and of receiving His blessing.
 God treasures such people, and He cherishes their actions and their love and affection for Him.
 This is God’s attitude.
 So why did God bless Noah?
-Because this is how God treats such actions and obedience of man.
+Because this is how God treats such actions and the obedience of man.

-from “God’s Work, God’s Disposition, and God Himself I” in Continuation of The Word Appears in the Flesh
+Excerpted from “God’s Work, God’s Disposition, and God Himself I” in The Word Appears in the Flesh